prajuktadey/c---programming/README.md

 17. In C, the void type in the argument list means the function takes no arguments.
 So, the usage with void is simply allowed for compatability with C but it's not required.

 VOID IS SYNTACTICALLY A TYPE, IT'S ONLY USED IN SPECIAL CIRCUMSTANCES.
 AS A RETURN TYPE OR AS A PARAMETER TYPE.

+18. The auto-type is a relatively recent feature in c++ bginning with c++11.

+19. In c++ the null pointer has always been problematic.

+20. Functions are the basis of the class methods.
+They create containers for logical subset of codes.